micahchenn/secondTry/frontend/README.md

 - `.env`: This file stores environment variables, including the URL for the backend server connection.
 When deploying, remember to change the `.env` file to point to the actual backend server URL.

+- `index.html` : This is the main HTML file that is loaded when a user visits your site.
+It includes a script tag that loads the `index.js` file, and it also includes the Plaid Link script (https://cdn.plaid.com/link/v2/stable/link-initialize.js).
+The Plaid Link script is necessary for using Plaid's Link product, which provides a secure, elegant authentication flow for users to connect their bank accounts to your application.

 - `index.js`: This is the entry point of our application.
 It contains the root div where our main `App.js` component is rendered.

+- `Protected Route`: This mechanism checks if a user is logged in when they attempt to access a protected route.
+If logged in, they receive a pair of tokens - an access token (short-lived) and a refresh token (longer lifespan).
+When navigating to a page that requires authentication, we verify the access token.
+If it's expired, we use the refresh token to generate a new access token.
+If the refresh token is also expired, the user is prompted to log in again.

 - `src`: This is the main directory where the majority of our code resides.
 It contains the following subdirectories and files: